 Assignability.
 Neither Party may assign this DUA, or any interest in this DUA, without the prior written consent of the other Party.

 Sole Agreement.
-This document contains the entire agreement between the Parties concerning the subject matter of this DUA.
-It supersedes all prior and contemporaneous oral and written understandings.
+This DUA, together with all Task Orders described in Section 3.B. above and all amendments to either this DUA or any Task Order signed by both Parties, contain the entire agreement between the Parties concerning the subject matter of this DUA.
+They supersede all prior and contemporaneous oral and written understandings.

 Amendment.
 No amendment of this DUA will be valid unless in writing and signed by both Parties.

+APHL acting as a public health authority.
+APHL will be providing services to the IIS, which are described in this DUA.
+To the extent that APHL is providing these services, in accordance with the terms of this DUA, APHL is acting as a “public health authority” as defined in 45 C.F.R. § 164.501 of the regulations promulgated under HIPAA, as applicable.

 Notices.
 All notices and other communications between the Parties must be in writing.
 Each Party may give notice (i) by delivery in person (ii) by a nationally recognized next day courier service, (iii) by first class, registered or certified mail, postage prepaid, (iv) by facsimile or (v) by electronic mail to the address of the other Party specified below, or to such other address as the other Party may specify in writing from time to time.
 All notices shall be effective upon the earlier of (x) receipt by the party to which notice is given or (y) on the fifth day following mailing.

 If to the Participating IIS Jurisdiction: